Below are answers to the most common questions we receive from pet owners about veterinary prescriptions and pharmacies.

 Q: Why do I need a prescription?

-Let's take heartworm preventatives as an example.
-Heartworm preventatives are labeled as "prescription-only" because it's critical that your veterinarian makes sure the medication is the right one based on your pet's health status.
+For example, heartworm preventatives are labeled as "prescription-only" because it's critical that your veterinarian makes sure the medication is the right one based on your pet's health status.
 Heartworm preventatives target infective larvae as they are migrating through the tissue prior to reaching the bloodstream and developing into adult heartworms.
 If your dog (or cat) already has adult heartworms, giving a preventive medication will not effectively treat the disease because the preventives don't readily kill adult heartworms.

-There are drugs, called "over the counter" (OTC) drugs, that don't require prescriptions.
+There are also drugs, called "over the counter" (OTC) drugs, that don't require prescriptions.
 Drugs can be bought OTC when the Food and Drug Administration (FDA) determines that the directions for the drug's use aren't overly complicated and are adequate for the public to follow.
 In some cases, such as for common headache medications for people, the OTC version is simply a weaker strength than the prescription form.
-However, in many cases, a medication is only available with a prescription for the reasons we mention above.
+You should not use any OTC drugs for your pet unless your veterinarian has recommended such use, as many OTC drugs may not be appropriate or safe for veterinary patients.

 Q: What's the difference between the brand name, trade name and generic name of a medication?

-A: Brand names and trade names are also called proprietary names, and are just what they sound like – they are the trademarked names you recognize on the shelves and see in advertisements.
+A: Brand names and trade names are also called proprietary names and are just what they sound like – they are the trademarked names you recognize on the shelves and see in advertisements.
 The generic name, on the other hand, is the nonproprietary name of the drug and is the same for all versions (brand-name and otherwise) of that drug.
-An example is ibuprofen: there are several brand names for the drug, including Motrin® and Advil®, but the generic name of the drug is ibuprofen.
-If you were to buy the brand/trade name of the drug (for yourself, not your pet), you'd purchase Motrin® or Advil®, but if you were to buy the generic version, it would just be labeled "ibuprofen."
+An example is famotidine: there are several brand names for the drug, including Pepcid AC® , but the generic name of the drug is famotidine.
+If you were to buy the brand/trade name of the drug you'd purchase Pepcid AC but if you were to buy the generic version, it would just be labeled "famotidine."

 Q: Is there a difference between the brand name version and the generic version of a medication?